ilyasOne/LearnScrum/README.md

-# Learn and prepare for the Scrum Master exam
+# Learn (study) and prepare for the Scrum Master exam

 Preparing for the Scrum Master certification exam requires a structured approach, focusing on understanding Agile principles, Scrum methodology, and the specific guidelines of the exam you're taking (e.g., **Certified ScrumMaster (CSM)** or **Professional Scrum Master (PSM)**).
 **Please refer to the official guidelines [here](https://www.scrum.org)**